tuga06/hardware-software-interface/chapters/hardware-software-interface/structures/reading/structures.md

-# Structured Data (Structures, Arrays and String Operations)
+# Structured Data - Structures

 We will introduce the concept of structures in assembly language and work with specialized operations on strings.